Writer / Director — Photographer — Austin, Texas

 Back to top

-In my street photography — from the voyeuristic distance of FAIR WITNESS to the startling three-foot intimacy of LOOK At Me — I discovered that the lens is never just a tool.
-It is a confession.
+In my street photography — from the voyeuristic distance of FAIR WITNESS to the startling three-foot intimacy of LOOK At Me — I slowly learned that my camera didn't have to be a shield, it could be an invitation.

 Back to top